-A number of like-minded students at Northwestern College, an evangelical Christian school in St. Paul, Minnesota, formed a complementarian organization called the Gender Matters Task Force.
+A number of like-minded students at University of Northwestern – St. Paul, an evangelical Christian school in St. Paul, Minnesota, formed a complementarian organization called the Gender Matters Task Force.

 Genderblog: Obviously, complementarianism is not without its opponents on college campuses, so how has the Gender Matters Task Force been received at Northwestern?